dataanalyticsinsights/SQLCaseStudy_T20I/README.md

 The objective of this project was to use SQL to answer cricket analytics questions such as:

-Which team won the most matches?
+-Which team won the most matches?

-How teams rank by total wins
+-How teams rank by total wins

-Which teams perform best while chasing
+-Which teams perform best while chasing

-Which team has the highest average winning margin Monthly match distribution
+-Which team has the highest average winning margin

+-Monthly match distribution

-Head-to-head records between selected teams
+-Head-to-head records between selected teams

-Win percentage for each team
+-Win percentage for each team

-Most successful team at each ground
+-Most successful team at each ground

-Dataset
+# Dataset

 The dataset contains T20I match information with the following columns:

-Team1
-Team2
-Winner
-Margin
-MatchDate
-Ground
+Team1,
+Team2,
+Winner,
+Margin,
+MatchDate,
+Ground,
-SQL Concepts Used
+SQL Concepts Used,
-SELECT statements
+SELECT statements,
-WHERE filtering
+WHERE filtering,
-GROUP BY
+GROUP BY,
-ORDER BY
+ORDER BY,
-COUNT(), AVG()
+COUNT(), AVG(),
-RANK() and DENSE_RANK()
+RANK() and DENSE_RANK(),
-CASE statements
+CASE statements,
-CTEs
-Subqueries
+CTEs,
+Subqueries,
-UNION ALL
+UNION ALL,
-String functions: SUBSTRING(), LOCATE()
+String functions: SUBSTRING(), LOCATE(),
-Date conversion using STR_TO_DATE()
+Date conversion using STR_TO_DATE(),
 Variables using SET

 # Analysis Performed